 The most important comparison, however, is that of his 2013 effort Enemy, due to the unreliability of the images we are being presented.
 Villeneuve may be the best director working today when it comes to foreshadowing events; he does it in a manner so oblique, none of the left field narrative developments feel predictable, yet are still firmly grounded in narrative logic from the very opening scene.

-David Lynch is undeniably the best director comparison for Villeneuve, due to his love of surrealism and unexpected scares; both Enemy and Arrival have unforgettable jump scares that are unnerving precisely because he doesn’t build up to them in a conventional manner.
+It may be overly simplistic, but Villeneuve’s approach is akin to a more popcorn-friendly David Lynch, due to his love of surrealism and unexpected scares; both Enemy and Arrival have unforgettable jump scares that are unnerving precisely because he doesn’t build up to them in a conventional manner.
 Villenueve’s clear admiration of Lynch extends to the way he constructs narrative too – the traditional three act structure is completely abolished in a subtly revolutionary way by the time we reach the third act, creating something of a cinematic mobius strip akin to Mulholland Drive.

 Comparisons with recent sci-fi blockbusters including Interstellar and The Martian are utterly laughable; this is a dense movie that requires multiple viewings to fully grasp.
 Heck, it even acts as a realist counterpoint to the feel good cheer of The Martian, depicting a universe where the lack of trust between governments hinders them working together when humanity needs it the most.
-It also makes the Will Self criticism of Christopher Nolan’s movies as “smart films for dumb people” feel more accurate than ever- this is the biggest sci-fi head scratcher since Primer.
+It also makes the Will Self criticism of Christopher Nolan’s movies as “smart films for dumb people” feel more accurate than ever; on first viewing at least, this is the biggest sci-fi head scratcher since Primer.